 Carrot Milk (Gajar Ka Doodh)

-Carrot Milk (Gajar Ka Doodh) is an Indian beverage where cooked carrot puree is added to milk and flavored with cardamom.
-This drink is made especially in winter when fresh red carrots are available (vegetarian, gluten-free).
+Carrot Milk (Gajar Ka Doodh) is an Indian beverage in which cooked carrot puree is added to milk and flavored with cardamom.
+This drink is made especially in winter when fresh red carrots are available.

 Carrot milk served in a glass.